andrey-qrqm/berlin_airbnb_rating_to_toilet_location/README.md

-# Project Title: Effect of public toilets onto nearby Airbnb ratings in Berlin
+# Effect of public toilets onto nearby Airbnb ratings in Berlin

 ## Description:
 Visualization of corelation between the public toilet locations and the Airbnb Ratings in Berlin.
 Javascript + Leafjs